guardian/source/.github/PULL_REQUEST_TEMPLATE.md

 -->

 -   [ ] Tested at all breakpoints
--   [ ] Tested with with long text, or stretched to fill a wide container
+-   [ ] Tested with with long text
+-   [ ] Stretched to fill a wide container

 ### Documentation